mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_apm_server_heartbeat_failed_get_awaited.rst

 Returns
 -------

-A bool indicating whether the heartbeat event came from an awaitable isMaster.
+A bool indicating whether the heartbeat event came from an awaitable hello.

 .. seealso::